 English 28 is a composition course designed for two types of students: those who need additional help and preparation before continuing with English 1 and those who wish to improve their basic English skills in a terminal writing course.
-The primary stress in English 28 is on writing - short paragraphs at first, progressing by the end of the course to two or three fulllength compositions, a total of ten to fifteen
+The primary stress in English 28 is on writing - short paragraphs at first, progressing by the end of the course to two or three full-length compositions, a total of ten to fifteen papers.

-30 Communications I: Understanding Literature (3)
+30 Reading for Pleasure (3)

 This course helps students increase their enjoyment and understanding of literature and provides instruction in sentence-writing techniques.
-Students analyze the reading selections for characterization, theme, plot, point of view and tone.
+Students analyze the reading selections for characterization, theme, plot, point of view and tone